silent-pfil/gbw/README.md

 ## Read it

-Open [`index.html`](index.html) in a browser, or enable GitHub Pages on this repo and visit the published link.
+Visit the published link.
 From there, all three books are live and fully interactive.

 Each book is built as an immersive reading experience, not just a text dump: